-The common practice after a company writes off accounts as uncollectable is to sell those uncollectable accounts to collection agencies.
+The common practice after a company writes off accounts as uncollectible is to sell those uncollectible accounts to collection agencies.
 Collection agencies purchase "bad accounts" at deep discounts, frequently at pennies on the dollar.
 Collection agencies purchase bad debts because they still have monetary value.
 The monetary value resides in your outstanding legal obligation to pay the debt you owe.

 Once your debt passes to a collection agency, however, the collection agency must prove that you owe the debt.
 This is where your situation improves.

 The Bad Debt Paper Trail

 Collection agencies typically purchase computer printouts listing the pertinent details of bad debts including amounts, item(s) purchased and contact information for the debtor.
 Collection agencies rarely obtain the original contract that you signed, which triggered the debt.
 They also need evidence that the debt has not been paid.

 Collection agencies often lose "contested" bad debt suits in court because they cannot produce the documentation, which validates the debt according to requirements specified in the Fair Debt Collection Practices Act, § 809: Validation of Debts.

 The operative word is "contested."
 If you do not contest a bad debt and lawsuit, which will oblige the alleged creditor to prove the debt, you stand a good chance of getting a judgment against you by default.
 Consequently, you must contest the suit.

 Statute of Limitations

 There's a statute of limitations for consumer debt that varies by state.
 The various state limits range from three to 10 years.
 You can find a listing of the various state limitation online.
 The clock on your statute of limitations starts ticking from the time you made your last payment and resets each time you make an additional payment.